Sanné Mestrom: Early life and education

 Mestrom was born in 1979 in Heerlen in the Netherlands and came to Australia, via New Zealand, as a 17-year-old.
 She studied fine art at Royal Melbourne Institute of Technology (RMIT), graduating with honours in 2000.
 In 2008 she completed a PhD thesis on the power of place and the politics of perception, followed in 2011 by a Graduate Certificate in Public Art.
 Mestrom was appointed senior lecturer at Sydney College of the Arts (Sculpture), University of Sydney, in 2019.
-She is currently working on a masters degree in landscape architecture.
+She is currently working on a master's degree in landscape architecture.
 Her academic research about public art is based on her own practice, and focuses on how public art can become integrated, inclusive and interactive spaces.
 She is examining how people can interact with art in ways that become play.

 In 2001 Maestro was resident at Sangmyong University, Seoul, South Korea and in 2007 at SOMAmexico art school in Mexico City.
 From 2010 to 2012 Mestrom was a studio artist at Gertrude Contemporary Art Spaces in Melbourne, Australia.